-Stephanie Wunder works as a Senior Fellow and Coordinator for Land Use Policy and Food Systems.
-Her work focuses on the sustainable use of land as well as the sustainable use of biomass for energy, feed and food and the transition towards sustainable food systems.
-She also works on the question of how social innovations can contribute to sustainability transformations.
+Stephanie Wunder works as a Senior Fellow and Coordinator for Food Systems & CoordinatorLand Use Policy .
+She has been working for Ecologic Institute Berlin since 2003.
+Her work focuses on the transformation to sustainable food systems and sustainable land use practices.
+She is a member of the Governance Team, the managing body of the Ecologic Institute.
 Stephanie Wunder works in English and German and has basic knowledge of Russian and French.

-As part of her work on transition processes towards more sustainable societies Stephanie Wunder also leads the project From Nishe to mainstream – How to spread sustainable practices, which developed an evaluation system to highlight the contribution of civil society initiatives towards sustainability and sustainability transformations.
+As part of her work on transition processes towards more sustainable societies Stephanie Wunder also led the project "From Nishe to mainstream – How to spread sustainable practices", which developed an evaluation system to highlight the contribution of civil society initiatives towards sustainability and sustainability transformations.

 In 2006, she spent half a year in Brussels (Belgium) with the European Commission (EC) in the German and Austrian Rural Development Division of the Directorate General Agriculture.

 Stephanie Wunder earned a degree in landscape planning from TU Berlin with a focus on environmental policy.
-She graduated with distinction.